ratt-ru/eidos/README.md

 # Eidos
 Primary beam modelling of radio telescope antennae.

-For now, only supports **MeerKAT L-band out to 10° radius**.
+For now, only supports **MeerKAT L-band out to 10° diameter**.
 These beams can be calculated from both Holographic (AH) observation and EM simulation.
 The beam datasets are calculated from a specific AH and EM dataset and should not be considered standard for MeerKAT.

 ## Dependencies
 scipy, numpy, astropy